 A predictive maintenance solution is a powerful tool that can provide many benefits but also has some challenges.

 High costs: Implementing a predictive maintenance program can be expensive.
-While most companies have much of the equipment, sensors, and software it takes to monitor their equipment, the technology, data aggregation, data scientists, and new processes to turn monitoring into predicting can be costly.
+While most companies have much of the equipment, sensors, and software it takes to monitor their equipment, the technology, data aggregation, testing, data scientists, and new processes to turn monitoring into predicting can be costly.